mozartMiBciBA/Data-Driven-Science-and-Engineering-ML-DySystems-and-Ctrl/README.md

 Descripción: This video describes how the singular value decomposition (SVD) can be used for linear regression in Python

+6.- CH01_SEC04_3_Housing.ipynb

+Datos:

+I.- housing.data

+Desc: This video describes how the singular value decomposition (SVD) can be used for linear regression in Python (part 3).

+These lectures follow Chapter 1 from:  "Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control"  by Brunton and Kutz

 8.- ch01_sec05_2_ovariancancer.py